 Bluster hides insecurity.
+[Check.]
 Triumphalist eschatology and historical revision cover for past failures.
+[Check. ...]
 Imperialism lurks underneath otherworldliness.
 Love of beauty rationalizes ugliness.
 Legalism masquerades as grace.
 Awesome commitment wearies into apathetic loyalty.
 Those nearest in affection are persecuted.
-Rhetoric of human freedom falls back on rhetoric of divine determinism and compulsion.
+Rhetoric of human freedom collides with rhetoric of divine determinism and compulsion.
 Remarkable hospitality turns to fierce defensiveness.
 Shoddy apologetics prop up improbable claims.
 Self-assertion poses as submission.
 Honor trumps forgiveness.
-Idealism yields to utility in the crunch.
+Idealism yields to utility under pressure.
 Trivialities crowd out weighty matters of the law.

+Why?
+These things happen when we are using the Bible as reactionaries or revolutionaries rather than apostles - as an instrument of our own wills rather than as Holy Scripture.
+That is a topic for another day!
 Many Muslim- as well as Hindu-background believers told Lesslie Newbigin that their transformations resembled Paul's.
 "At the point of crisis Jesus appeared to them as one who threatened all that was most sacred to them.
 In the light of their experience of life in Christ they now look back and see that he has safeguarded and fulfilled it."
 Love of God, passion for holiness, profound respect for God's Word, pursuit of his mercy and compassion, zeal for total submission to divine law, close attention to the traditions of God's messengers, invitation for all the world to worship: when these Muslim (or evangelical) virtues are set alongside those vices we find only the familiar contradiction of grace.
 Where the Bible is a mirror of life experience, Islam is the life of Saul of Tarsus.
 To respond as Saul did to that grace is to undergo what Richard Hays calls "conversion of the imagination" with which Paul read the Scriptures in the new light of Jesus Christ.
-XXIIII